 Finally, Inuit seeking drug and alcohol treatment must travel south to urban centres.
-It positive step, however, being separated from social support systems and the sense of could be perceived as a vulnerability to being trafficked.
-Inuit Vulnerabilities to Human Trafficking (July 2013) Page 14
+It is a positive step, however, being separated from social support systems and the sense of community could be perceived as a vulnerability to being trafficked.

 Employment and Economy